dalgard/meteor-viewmodel/README.md

 }, { transclude: true });
 ```

-A viewmodels that is transcluded becomes "invisible" to its parent and its children.
+A viewmodel that is transcluded becomes "invisible" to its parent and children.
 Instead, the children of the transcluded viewmodel become children of the transcluded viewmodel's parent.

-This is useful when wrapping a component in a template, which has some internal state, but isn't otherwise relevant to the rest of the view.
+This is useful when placing some component in a template, which has its own internal state, but which isn't otherwise relevant to the rest of the view hierarchy.

 ### Persistence